Computer Science A level Courses

 The study of computer science requires an ability to organize and to think both creatively and logically.
 This subject is becoming more multifaceted, with an increasing number of interdisciplinary studies involving computer science being offered and in its applications in the wider world, such as the modelling of climate change.

-Board: AQA
+Board: OCR

 As computer science provides training in analytical thinking, it can also be used as a foundation for careers in other areas such as management, law and medicine.
 There is a long-term requirement by small and large companies for programmers in different areas.